GA-SF-ADI/adi-2-resources/week-6-testing/26-monday-testing/lessons/espresso-lesson/readme.md

 The method takes one parameter; a Matcher.
 This tells the class what you want to interact with in the view hierarchy.
 Usually, `withId()` is the easiest way of going about this.
 However, if you are trying to access a view without an ID, you'll have to find other ways to match it.

-> Check: How else do you think you could select an Activity?
-Don't worry about syntax, but what attributes of each Activity could you select for?

 * withId()
 * withText()